Illinois Compiled Statutes

 investigation exceed $50,000, the applicant shall pay the additional amount

-to the Board.
+to the Board within 7 days after requested by the Board.
 If the costs of the investigation are less than $50,000, the

 applicant shall receive a refund of the remaining amount.
 All